TWC’s Commitment to the Environment

 Time Warner Cable (TWC) is committed to raising environmental awareness, using fewer natural resources and generating less waste in our business through initiatives that we collectively call "Go Green".
 An Executive Steering Committee, chaired by our CEO Rob Marcus, and a Go Green Working Committee, made up of TWC leaders from across the company, guide this effort through the development of policies, programs and processes that focus on environmental sustainability and environmental issues.

 TWC focuses Go Green efforts on reducing its carbon intensity.
-In March 2015, TWC announced it achieved a 38 percent carbon intensity reduction, surpassing the 15 percent two-year goal set in 2012.
-Carrying that momentum forward, we set a new goal to reduce carbon intensity by 30 percent during 2015-2016.
-TWC measures all three emissions scopes laid out by Greenhouse Gas (GHG) protocol, a widely used international accounting tool to manage greenhouse gas emissions.
-The 2015-2016 goal includes an emphasis on:
+In March 2015, TWC announced it achieved a 38 percent carbon intensity reduction, surpassing the two-year goal of 15 percent set in 2012.
+Carrying that momentum forward, we set a new goal to reduce carbon intensity by 30 percent during 2015-2016, with an emphasis on:

-Through the company’s Go Green initiative, here are some examples of how we have reduced our impact over the past year on environmental issues:
+Here are some examples of how we have reduced our environmental impact over the past year by overhauling our fleet of vehicles:

-- Added more than 400 diesel Ford Transit vans and 200 Transit Connect vans to its fleet in recent years.
-The Transit vans achieved an estimated 47 percent improvement in fuel economy.
+- Added more than 400 diesel Ford Transit vans and 200 Transit Connect vans to our fleet, which resulted in an estimated 47 percent improvement in fuel economy.

-- Replaced over 540 of our legacy vans with the Ford F-150, which is up to 700 pounds lighter than previous F-150 trucks – resulting in greater towing and payload capacities, an improved power-to-weight ratio, and better performance and fuel efficiency.
-The F-150 is equipped with an available 2.7-liter EcoBoost® engine with standard Auto Start-Stop Technology, the F-150 4x2 has a best-in-class EPA-estimated fuel economy ratings of 19 mpg city, 26 mpg highway and 22 mpg combined (actual mileage will vary).
-The 2.7-liter EcoBoost® enables an estimated 29 percent improvement in fuel economy compared with the 5.0L V8 engine.
+- Replaced more than 540 of our legacy vans with the Ford F-150, which is up to 700 pounds lighter than previous F-150 trucks – resulting in greater towing and payload capacities, better performance and fuel efficiency.

 - Received accreditation from the NAFA Fleet Management Association as a NAFA Sustainable Fleet for successfully demonstrating the progress made toward reducing total emissions and the negative environmental impact made by extraneous carbon fuel usage.